runtimeverification/evm-semantics/INSTALL.md

 dpkg-buildpackage --no-sign
 ```

-This will throw an error for any build dependencies you're missing, install them with `sudo apt install ...`.
+This will throw an error for any missing build dependencies, install them with `sudo apt install ...`.
 The `kevm_X.Y.Z_amd64_ID.deb` package will be placed one directory up from the repository root.

 ### Arch